cds-snc/notification-api/README.md

   - virtualenv
   - Postgres
   - project dependencies
+  - Docker
 * Install pre-commit hooks in [this section](#pre-commit-hooks)
   - pre-commit
   - talisman
+* Installation for local development in [this section](#installation-for-local-development)

 ### Local installation instruction